na-na-hi/renget/archive/sfbf5.md

 \>you stop your reminiscing and look towards your new hunting partner
 \>her tongue experimentally lashes out in the air before she looks at you with a smile
 \>nodding towards her, you mount her back and she speeds down into the valley of the forest
-\>life is good
+\>life is good%%

-\>THE END
+%darkgreen%\>THE END%%

 =============================================

-\>no trickster hybrid Cham hunting partner who feels MORE exposed wearing clothing than when she isn't
+%darkgreen%\>no trickster hybrid Cham hunting partner who feels MORE exposed wearing clothing than when she isn't
 \>mainly because the clothes don't turn invisible with her when she does
 \>all she can tolerate are some simple undergarments for the sake of modesty in town
 \>but the moment the two of you are either in the privacy of your home, or out of sight of the town gates as you head into the wilds, they're quickly pulled off and tossed to the side